cado-security/product-help/docs/cado/discovery-import/gcp/storage.md

 # How to Import from Google Cloud Storage

-The Cado platform supports the acquisition of data from Google Cloud Platform (GCP) Storage Buckets.
+The / Forensic Acquisition and Investigation platform supports the acquisition of data from Google Cloud Platform (GCP) Storage Buckets.
 The two main use cases for this are:

 - **Analyzing disk images or zip files** uploaded to a GCP Storage Bucket as part of an investigation.
 - **Analyzing the contents of a GCP Storage Bucket** for any uploaded content that could be related to an incident.